ausaja2516/ausaja2516/README.md

 - ⚡ Fun fact: i have social anxiety😂

 ### Skills
-- Html
-- Css
-- Js
-- MySql
-- Git
+- Html - Css - JavaScript - MySql - Git
+> more to come 🤩.